C2SM/icon-vis/README.md

 Feel free to add your own routines or adding features to already existing ones.

 # Trouble shooting
+1. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
+If they are not in the nc file, the information can be added with a grid file.

-1. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*
+2. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*

 Can be solved by reinstalling numpy: